Department of Communication Studies

 COMM 3326.
 Family Communication.

-The study of the theory and research trends regarding the dynamics of family communication, including parent-child, sibling, marital, and inter-generational interactions; family culture and roles: divorce and step families; conflict; stress and well being.
-Prerequisite: COMM 2315.
+This course examines theory and research trends regarding the dynamics of family communication.
+Topics include parent-child, sibling, marital, and inter-generational interactions; family culture and roles; divorce and stepfamilies; conflict; stress and well-being.

 Grade Mode: Standard Letter